-You can also check to see if your passwords have been breached using websites like Pwned and other search engines that compare your passwords with those found on the dark web.
+You can also check to see if your passwords have been breached using websites like Pwned and other search engines that compare your passwords with those found on the dark and deep web.

 It may seem obvious but never write your passwords down on a slip of paper or sticky note.
 If remembering your passwords is difficult, install a password vault on your main computer and sync to all your devices so that you have access to your locked-down passwords wherever you go.

 If you have explicitly sensitive information on a computer or device, keep it offline.
 Do not connect it to the internet, and you won't have to worry about it being hacked.
 Do secure it with a strong password, fingerprint, or face recognition lock.